 Networking requires preparation.
 There’s more to it than just hoping you get lucky enough to bump into someone who can refer you to an open position.
-In order to find professional success through networking, you need to impress people and make it easy for them to remember and help you.
-Take the time to build meaningful relationships with those in your professional circle, so when the time comes to search for work, you can tap into those valuable connections for referrals, insights into job leads, and other valuable information.
+To find professional success through networking, you must impress people and make it easy for them to remember and help you.
+Take the time to build meaningful relationships with those in your professional circle so that you can tap into those valuable connections for referrals, insights into job leads and other helpful information when searching for work.

 Change your focus

-When jobs are hard to come by, you may not have the time to find a position that is perfectly compatible with your skills.
+If jobs are hard to come by, you may need more time to find one suited to your skills.
 You can branch out and use your outside experience to do slightly different tasks.
-Look up the newest trends as you begin your search.
-Different skill sets are required at different times.
+As you begin your search, check out the newest trends.

 As you shift between your blocks of work, use a physical event to do so.
-A short walk around the block, the act of changing locations or even something as simple as getting a glass of water can end up making you more productive.
+A short walk around the block, the act of changing locations or even something as simple as getting a glass of water can make you more productive.

 Be disciplined, stick to your plan, and yes – enjoy the journey, otherwise what’s the point?
 Don’t beat yourself up if there’s a roadblock or delay.
 Take a moment each day to appreciate just how far you’ve come.
 Practice gratitude for all the gifts you already have.